Ameba-AIoT/ameba-iot-docs/ameba/en/software_tools/image_tool/src/image_tool.rst

       .. note::
             Flash layout is allowed to be changed via Image Tool if indeed necessary.
             However, to formally change the Flash layout, it is suggested to use :mod:`Device Profile Editor` other than :mod:`Image Tool` and the Flash layout in SDK shall be changed accordingly.
-Refer to Section :ref:`image_tool_modifying_device_profile` for details.
+            Refer to Section :ref:`Modifying Device Profile <image_tool_modifying_device_profile>` for details.

    5. Click the :menuselection:`Download` button to start.